Eastern Cham

 ❯ basicV

-Cham is an abugida with 2 inherent vowel sounds, usually pronounced a but pronounced ɨ after nasals, by default.
+Cham has 2 inherent vowel sounds, usually pronounced a but by default pronounced ɨ after nasals.
 An extra set of nasal consonant letters is available to write a syllable with an inherent a vowel (each having a special stroke below the main glyph), and an ɨ vowel sign is available to represent that sound after non-nasals.

-Other vowels are written using one or more of 10 combining vowel signs per consonant (this page lists 7 multipart vowels).
-There is 1 pre-base vowel, but no circumgraphs (although multipart vowels may add glyphs to more than one side of the base).
+Other vowels are written using one or more of 10 combining vowel signs per consonant (this page lists 7 composite vowel signs).
+There is 1 pre-base vowel, but no circumgraphs (although composite vowel signs may add glyphs to more than one side of the base).

 Standalone vowels are written in one of 2 ways.
 The orthography has 6 independent vowel letters, and any other vowels are written by appending a vowel sign to the letter AA00.